Triple nodal points characterized by their nodal-line structure in all magnetic space groups: Classification in the absence of PT symmetry and presence of mirror symmetry

 \subsubsection{\texorpdfstring{$3m$}{3m}}

-Finally, we discuss the remaining MPG $3m$, which has three-fold rotation-symmetry with three vertical mirrors that do \emph{not} come in pairs with orthogonal mirror planes.
-Again, we choose coordinates $(k_x,k_z)$ in the mirror plane under consideration (the three mirror planes are equivalent due to rotation symmetry), then the Hamiltonian takes again the form given in \cref{App:eq:Ham_C4vC6v_form}.
+Finally, we discuss the remaining MPG $3m$, which has three-fold rotational symmetry with three vertical mirrors that do \emph{not} come in pairs with orthogonal mirror planes.
+Again, we choose coordinates $(k_x,k_z)$ in the mirror plane under consideration (the three mirror planes are equivalent due to rotational symmetry), then the Hamiltonian takes again the form given in \cref{App:eq:Ham_C4vC6v_form}.
 In this case, however, there are no constraints on $\epsilon^i$ and $f$ to be even or odd functions of $k_x$, such that to leading order in $k_x$:

 with $a,b,c$ real-valued functions and $A$ a complex-valued function of $k_z$.